 Discover the best of Costa Rica’s thermal springs to add to your itinerary, on our sister site, Top Hot Springs.

 Cabo Blanco Absolute Nature Reserve

 The Cabo Blanco Absolute Nature Reserve is located near Mal Pais in the Nicoya Peninsula.
-It is often considered one of the most beautiful areas within the country and was the country’s first area that was protected specifically for nature conservation in 1963.
+It is often considered one of the most beautiful areas in the country and was the first area that was protected specifically for nature conservation in 1963.

 Manuel Antonio National Park

 The Manuel Antonio National Park is the smallest park but has the most beautiful beaches.
 Many people consider Manuel Antonio to be the jewel of the country because of the stunning white sand beaches and clear blue water.
-A guided park tour is available and would give the best overview to the area, but there are many adrenaline tours offered as well.
+A guided park tour is available and would give the best overview of the area, but there are many adrenaline tours offered as well.